anh311/LearningProjects/HF-Projects/Microstrip-Line-Experiment/README.md

 # Microstrip Line Experiment

 ## Goal
-- Understand the behavior of λ/4 and λ/2 transformers
+- See how λ/4 and λ/2 transformers behave
-- Verify their basic properties
+- Check their basic properties
-- Observe their effect on signal transmission
+- Observe what they do to signal transmission

 ## Setup
-- FR4 board with single-sided copper, ~1.5 mm thick
+- FR4 board with single-sided copper (~1.5 mm thick)
-- 50 Ω main microstrip line, ~3mm wide
+- 50 Ω main microstrip line (~3 mm wide)
-- λ/4 and λ/2 transformer / resonator (3mm wide) connected directly to the main line
+- λ/4 and λ/2 transformers / resonators (3 mm wide) hooked up to the main line
-- Measurement of S21 using a LiteVNA
+- Measure S21 using a LiteVNA

 ## Theory
-- λ/4 transformers are used for impedance matching
-- A λ/4 line transforms an open circuit into a short circuit and vice versa
+- A λ/4 line flips Open ↔ Short
-- λ/2 lines repeat the impedance of the load
+- A λ/2 line keeps the load impedance the same
 - Resonance effects occur at specific frequencies

 ## Measurements